zongtihuoguoguan/Policy-Transparency-China-2024/README.md

 <h1>POLICY TRANSPARENCY CHINA</h1>

-This repository contains all the code and datasets collected and processed for the POLICY TRANSPARENCY CHINA project, to be published in an academic journal soon (tm).
+This repository contains all the code and datasets collected and processed for the POLICY TRANSPARENCY CHINA project.
 It primarily relies on Python and Jupyter Notebooks.
 It is provided to the public for reuse and review.

 <h2>Installing and running</h2>